Reconciliation

 The Policy was developed in consultation with the Wurundjeri Council, our community and staff.
 It includes:

-• our Statement of Commitment to Wurundjeri Woi-wurrung and to all Aboriginal and Torres Strait Islander people.
+• our Statement of Commitment to Wurundjeri Woi-wurrung and to all Aboriginal and Torres Strait Islander Peoples.

-• our commitments and our protocols for recognition of Aboriginal and Torres Strait Islander people.
+• our commitments and our protocols for recognition of Aboriginal and Torres Strait Islander Peoples.

 Our Bagarru Bagarru Djerring (Shoulder to Shoulder Together) Reconciliation Plan 2022–25 maps out a localised pathway to self-determination, in line with the state government’s Victorian Aboriginal and Local Government Strategy.